usman-razzaq/NLP-Based-Smart-Resume-Classifier/README.md

 **Made with ❤️ by Usman Razzaq**

-*ResumeIQ Pro - Transforming resume analysis with AI*
+*Smart Resume Classifier - Transforming resume analysis with AI*